dsoellinger/teaching/WS_2022/Image_Processing/PS/README.md

 ### News / Important notes

+- Update: Group size increased to max.
+4 (Oct.
+3, 2022)
 - Attendance in the PS is mandatory

 ### Groups

-All assignments have to be solved in **groups of three**.
+All assignments have to be solved in **groups of max.
+4**.
 Once you found your group members, one of the members should drop me an [email}(dsoellinger@cs.sbg.ac.at) stateing the members of his/her group.

 **Deadline**: Oct.
 10, 2022